Privacy Policy Cookie Policy Terms and Conditions

 Hiking

-The walk of peace trail leads from the Alps to the Adriatic Sea, 220 kilometers along the World War I frontline.
+Also long distance hiking trails pass through the Soca Valley, such as the Alpe Adria Trail or Walk of Peace.
+The Walk of Peace trail leads from the Alps to the Adriatic Sea, 220 kilometers along the World War I frontline.

 Don’t panic, this European outdoor gem also has easy hikes for quiet days.
 Easy walks along the river and hills are suitable for people who want to take it easy.
 There are many waterfalls in the area that you can reach on an easy to moderate hike.
 For example, the Kobarid Historical Trail takes you to unique historical sites in the middle of nature.
 Another option from Bovec is to hike to the Virje waterfall or to the Globoski potok waterfall just outside Bovec.
 Near Kobarid, the Slap Kozjak waterfall attracts hikers.
 There is a wide range of tours available.
 Especially for waterfall and canyon lovers.